bantaba/iac-vibe-infra/README.md

 - **Service Coverage**: Support for all Azure data services (SQL, Blob, File, Queue, Table, Key Vault)
 - **Network Isolation**: Complete elimination of public internet access to data services

+### Monitoring Infrastructure

+#### Log Analytics Workspace
+- **Centralized Logging**: Single workspace for all infrastructure and application logs
+- **Data Retention**: Configurable retention policies (30-730 days) based on environment
+- **Data Collection**: Comprehensive data collection rules for Azure resources
+- **Integration**: Seamless integration with all Azure services and Security Center
+- **Cost Optimization**: Environment-specific retention and data collection settings

+#### Application Insights
+- **Application Performance Monitoring**: Real-time application performance and availability monitoring
+- **Custom Metrics**: Application-specific metrics and telemetry collection
+- **Availability Testing**: Synthetic monitoring for application endpoints
+- **Integration**: Connected to Log Analytics workspace for unified analytics
+- **Alerting Ready**: Prepared for integration with monitoring alerts module

+#### Monitoring Alerts (Conditional)
+- **Conditional Deployment**: Currently disabled (`if (false)`) for testing and development flexibility
+- **Comprehensive Alerting**: When enabled, provides security, performance, and availability alerts
+- **Action Groups**: Email, SMS, and webhook notification channels
+- **Alert Rules**: Pre-configured rules for common monitoring scenarios
+- **Integration**: Designed to work with Log Analytics and Application Insights data
+- **Activation**: Can be enabled by changing the condition in main.bicep from `false` to `true` or environment-based logic

+> **Note**: The monitoring alerts module is temporarily disabled in the main template to allow for flexible testing and deployment scenarios.
+The module remains fully functional and can be activated by modifying the conditional deployment logic in `main.bicep`.
+The template outputs are designed to handle both enabled and disabled states gracefully.

 ## Git Repository

 This project is version controlled with Git.
 The repository includes: